-Up to 12 Doctoral The studentships are available at the Leuphana University of Luneburg.
-The studentships are being offered as part of the research group “Processes of sustainability Transformation”, funded by the Robert Bosch foundation.
+Up to 12 Doctoral Scholarships are available at the Leuphana University of Luneburg.
+Scholarships are being offered as part of the research group “Processes of sustainability Transformation”, funded by the Robert Bosch foundation.

 The Leuphana University of Luneburg is a public university located in Luneburg, Lower Saxony, Germany.
 The University of Lüneburg was founded in 1946 as a college of education.